 The first high school I worked at in the late ’90s had an elective course that was designed to prepare seniors for life after high school.
 As you may suspect, it was a popular class – innovative, unconstrained by state mandates, student-focused, and made explicit connections between life and the course students were taking.
 Discussions about it being a requirement and not an elective were a regular occurrence.

 What was unique about the course was that students were asked to create a “Mentor Network.”
 For context, this is pre-internet ubiquity, so finding answers and having instant access to information was not in the palm of your hand.
 Regardless, a web search couldn’t discover what occurred during the course.
-Contrastingly, what did happen was applied learning.
-Skills and mindsets that could be taught, which means schools can be supported to achieve those outcomes, filled gaps and produced new opportunities.
+Contrastingly, what did happen was applied to learn.
+Skills and mindsets that could be taught, which means schools can be supported to achieve those outcomes, fill gaps and produce new opportunities.
 So, how can your organization be involved with preparing students for their future?

 When I asked current college students about the topic of this article, “help with time management” was the most shared area of unpreparedness.
 Supporting this skill set are the practices of goal setting and motivation.
 We all get 24 hours a day.
 Successfully personalizing for students how to prioritize and use those hours is a service everyone can use.

 We all have comfort zones we act and think in.

 But college should be a time to expand those comfort zones.
 One way to do that is to actively seek out opportunities that sit beyond the perimeter of security.

 - Instilling in students that their years in college are finite and the opportunities to study abroad, join a club, demonstrate, attend a lecture are valuable only if they participate in them.

 Advocating for Yourself: Being your own biggest fan is an enviable quality.

 Luckily I can be learned and develop.

 High Schools typically have a multitude of supports available with easy access.
 Parents are also regular advocates.